bioidiap/bob.pad.base/doc/pad_intro.rst

 When a mix of Zero Effort Impostor and PA are present in the input set, two possibilities arise.

-The bona fide (Genuine and ZEI) samples are treated as `positives` and PA samples are considered `negatives` (This will show the ability of the system to detect PA).
+The bonafide (Genuine and ZEI) samples are treated as `positives` and PA samples are considered `negatives` (This will show the ability of the system to detect PA).
 The problem becomes binary, allowing the use of similar metrics as before, albeit with different denominations:

    - the False Positive Rate is named APCER (Attack Presentation Classification Error Rate),
-   - the False Negative Rate is named BPCER (Bona fide Presentation Classification Error Rate),
+   - the False Negative Rate is named BPCER (Bonafide Presentation Classification Error Rate),
    - the Half Total Error Rate is named ACER (Average Classification Error Rate).

 The ZEI and PA samples can also be considered two separate negative classes, leading to a ternary classification with one positive class (genuine samples) and two distinct negative classes: ZEI and PA.
 The EPS (Expected Performance and Spoofability) framework was introduced to assess the reliability of a biometric system with PAD by defining two parameters determining how much importance is given to each class of samples:

-   - ω represents the importance of the PA scores with respect to the ZEI scores.
+   - ω represents the importance of the PA scores against the ZEI scores.
    - β represents the importance of the negative classes (PA and ZEI scores) relative to the positive class (Genuine).

 From the scores and those two parameters, the following metrics can be measured: